 UAE laws indicate that custody of the child depends on three rights — that of the father, custodian (who is usually the mother), and child under custody.
 If the three rights exist in harmony with each other, they are considered valid; but if they contradict one another, the best interest of the child will always be looked at first.

 Guardianship in most cases is with the father.
 The Guardian is the person who financially maintains the child, makes important decisions about the child’s education and upbringing, and generally takes care of the child’s affairs.
 It is often questioned whether a mother can become the Guardian for the child.
-The mother will never have the right of guardianship without the Courts’ direction.
-If the issue of guardianship is disputed, the Court will make a final decision based on the facts of each case and ensuring that the child’s best interests are met.
+The mother will never have the right of guardianship without the court’s direction.
+If the issue of guardianship is disputed, the Court will make a final decision based on the facts of each case and ensure that the child’s best interests are met.
 There are no set criteria for determining what may be in a child’s best interests and the Courts will exercise their discretion in making these determinations.
 It should be noted that if the mother is appointed as Guardian, the father may no longer have financial responsibility for the child.
 In some cases, the Court may appoint another relative as Guardian and not necessarily the mother.

 Sharia highlights the importance of children and the necessity to look after them and their welfare so that they can reach their full potential in life.
-In line with this principle, in 2016, the UAE issued a new Law (Federal Law No. 3 of 2016 concerning the rights of children – also known as Wadeema's Law) with the aim of protecting the rights of the children.
+In line with this principle, in 2016, the UAE issued a new Law (Federal Law No. 3 of 2016 concerning the rights of children – also known as Wadeema’s Law) with the aim of protecting the rights of children.
 The Law applies to all children up to the age of 18.
-Pursuant to Article 39, the child's physical and psychological interests are the only criteria that matter when deciding a child custody case.
+Pursuant to Article 39, the child’s physical and psychological interests are the only criteria that matter when deciding a child custody case.

-Furthermore, the Law states that anyone who puts children in danger, abandons them, neglects them, leaves them without supervision, does not enrol them in school or register them upon their birth, will be subject to a prison sentence or a fine.
+Furthermore, the Law states that anyone who puts children in danger abandons them, neglects them, leaves them without supervision, does not enrol them in school or register them upon their birth, will be subject to a prison sentence or a fine.
 The Law bans child labour and stipulates that children can only begin working once they reach the age of 15 and bans the economic exploitation and recruitment of children in any work that endangers their lives.

 Reporting child abuse